Chart Color Schemes

 Broadbeach Waters has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 41 potential impactful projects in total.
-Notable ones include The Landmark, The Lanes Mixed-Use Development, Gold Coast Light Rail Stage 3, and Broadbeach South light rail station.
-Below are those likely most relevant.
+AreaSearch identified 41 projects potentially influencing the region.
+Notable initiatives include The Landmark, The Lanes, Gold Coast Light Rail Stage 3 (Broadbeach South to Burleigh Heads), and Broadbeach South light rail station.
+Below is a list of most relevant projects.

 Professional plan users can use the search below to filter and access additional projects.